MrcSnm/Love2D-Floating-Text/README.md

 More examples can be found at main.lua

 ## Features
-*You can input a Class base for PopupTextManager, it will be used for the newer popups *Use your own render function
+- Input a Class base for PopupTextManager
+- Use your own render function
-*Move by parameters
+- Move by parameters
-*Circular Motion
+- Circular Motion
-*Fade In and Fade Out
+- Fade In and Fade Out
-*Blend Modes, Scaling, Rotation, Time on Screen
+- Blend Modes, Scaling, Rotation, Time on Screen
-*Add your own font to the text
+- Add your own font to the text

 ## To Do
--Add a rotate by
+- Add a rotate by
--Add a scale by
+- Add a scale by

 ## How to
 - Download class.lua, PopupText.lua, PopupTextManager.lua